cmda-the-lab/study-guide/readme.md

 ## Calendar

-This iteration runs throughout Quarter 1 (fall) of the school year 2018-2019, as in, September 3 through December 20.
+This cycle runs throughout Quarter 1 (fall) of the school year 2018-2019, as in, September 3 through December 20.

 We meet in person every Tuesday morning.